edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 #### Add Response Headers {/*add-response-headers*/}

-Adds one or more header(s) from the response.
+Adds one or more header(s) to the response.
 If the header already exists in the response, then the provided value will be appended to the existing response header value.

 **Key information:**

--   **Syntax:** `"<HEADER NAME>": "<HEADER VALUE>"`
--   `<HEADER NAME>` must be an exact match for the desired response header.
+-   Specify a header name that is an exact match for the desired response header.
 However, case is not taken into account for the purpose of identifying a header.
--   Make sure to only use alphanumeric characters, dashes, or underscores when specifying a header name.
+-   Use alphanumeric characters, dashes, or underscores when specifying a header name.
 -   Use [feature variables](#feature-variables) to dynamically construct header values.
 -   The following headers are reserved and cannot be modified by this feature:
     -   accept-ranges